Pratik02-07/Instagram-caption-generator/README.md

 ## Overview

-This project turns a single uploaded image into 5 caption options.
+This project turns a single uploaded image into 5 caption options using generative AI.

 Pipeline:

 1. BLIP creates a base scene caption from the image.
 2. A prompt engine adds tone, style, and content type.
-3. OpenRouter generates 5 caption variations.
+3. LLMs generate 5 caption variations.
-4. You pick the best caption in the Streamlit UI.
+4. You can pick the best caption in the Streamlit UI.

-The app is designed for Instagram-style captions that feel human, compact, and context-aware.
+The app is designed for Instagram-style captions that feel human, compact, and context-aware while showing how GenAI can turn image understanding into useful social content.

 ## Features

+- End-to-end generative AI workflow for image-to-caption creation
 - Image understanding with `Salesforce/blip-image-captioning-base`
 - Caption type options: Aesthetic, Romantic, Savage, Deep, Funny
 - Content type options: Instagram Post